32bitmicro/flet_lite/README.md

 # flet-lite
-flet-lite is a tiny version of flet that not uses subprocess or multiprocessing.
-Its only uses threads 🪄.
+`flet-lite` is tiny version of flet that is compatible with with devices like iPadOS and iOS.
+Its not using `subprocess` or `multiprocess` which are not supported on mobile and iPad as will.
+Its just magic how everything is work properly 🪄!

 || **Why flet-lite 🙃?**